 As we see the blockchain:

-Sometimes, in pursuit of supposed anonymity, perpetrators create a huge number of transit cryptocurrency addresses through which stolen crypto is passed.
+Sometimes, in pursuit of supposed anonymity, scammers create a huge number of transit cryptocurrency addresses through which stolen crypto is passed.
 But the tools we use allow us to identify the final recipient even in this case.

 Our partners’ proprietary development allows detection of asset transfers between addresses, flows through DEXs to other blockchain networks.
 The result of such analysis answers the question of where exactly the funds settled, whether they were withdrawn through regulated exchanges or P2P exchangers, and whether mixers were used.
-All this enables organizing further work with law enforcement by sending appropriate requests to establish the perpetrators’ digital traces.
+All this enables organizing further work with law enforcement authorities by sending appropriate requests to establish the offenders’ digital traces.

 Analysis of the correspondence between the victim and the criminals helps to reveal valuable information for the investigation (used nicknames, websites, messenger IDs, blockchain addresses, and other payment details).
 After that, all obtained data is enriched using OSINT methods.

-In our practice, there is a case when six months after stealing a large sum, the scammer made only one mistake out of greed, which ultimately led to his successful identification.
+In our practice, there is a case when six months after stealing a large sum, the fraudster made only one mistake out of greed, which ultimately led to his successful identification.
 It’s always gratifying to receive such messages in private from the perpetrator himself when he realizes what happened:

 And a few hours before that, as a result of a successfully conducted information operation, we learned his personal phone number and exact geo-location.
 That was enough.